darktohka/hungarian-accents/README.md

 ## Installation

+Open Visual Studio Code and install the extension from the [VS Marketplace](https://marketplace.visualstudio.com/items?itemName=darktohka.hungarian-accents).

+## Development

-Download the [latest version from GitHub Actions](https://github.com/darktohka/hungarian-accents/actions) and extract the archive into any directory of your choice.
+Download the [latest development version from GitHub Actions](https://github.com/darktohka/hungarian-accents/actions) and extract the archive into any directory of your choice.
 Press Ctrl+Shift+P and run the `Extensions: Install from VSIX...` action.
 Choose the VSIX file from the archive to install the extension.

 ## Usage